 Run the DRest application by double-clicking it.
 Its icon arrives on the icon bar, with the state showing as "Idle"; click Select on it to open the main window.

-The "Source:" writable icon specifies a folder that contains all the files generated by DBack.
-There must be a file named "IndexLog" and one named "0000" in the folder; there may be others with names such as "0001", "0002", etc. depending on how many data DBack backed up.
+The "Source:" writable icon specifies a directory that contains all the files generated by DBack.
+There must be a file named "Index" or "IndexLog" and one named "0000" in the directory; there may be others with names such as "0001", "0002", etc. depending on how many data DBack backed up.
 Drag the directory to the writable icon, then edit it if/as necessary.

 Similarly, the "Destination:" writable icon specifies where DRest will put the restored data.
 Fill it in using the same method as for the source above.
 DRest will create the last directory level, if it does not already exist, but only the last level - no more.
 To restore an entire drive, the entry should end in ".$", so it's easiest to drag in a directory or file from the root directory, then delete backwards from the end until the last character is the "$".